CallumMH-dev/ip-macToipv6Example/README.md

 this is a brief overview of how an ipv6 is created, for the purposes of security, it not only tells you the IPv4 but also the hardware mac address.

-however this system does indeed have workarounds such as spoofing your mac and ip, it's quite fun to implement the system.
+however this system does indeed have workarounds such as spoofing your mac and ip.

+It's quite fun to implement the system and would recommend it to anyone as a beginner friendly project!